ovis-hpc/readthedocs/docs/source/ldms-streams.rst

 Initialize All Necessary Variables
 -----------------------------------

-* First, you will need to initialize all necessary variables used by the Streams API:
+* First, the following variables will need to be initialized globally or accessible by the Streams API Functions described in the next section:

 .. code-block:: RST